greentic-ai/greentic-interfaces/README.md

 - Regenerate the Rust bindings by running `cargo build`; the build script handles staging and `wit-bindgen` output automatically.
 - When adding new WIT structures, remember to extend the conversion helpers and the snapshot test so hosts and packs keep sharing the same ABI.
 - The schema snapshot lives under `tests/snapshots/`.
 Run `INSTA_ACCEPT=auto cargo test --features schema` whenever the provider metadata shape changes to refresh the snapshot intentionally.

+## Runtime support

+Consumers that need to execute packs via Wasmtime should depend on the sibling `greentic-interfaces-wasmtime` crate (introduced in a follow-up PR) or wire Wasmtime directly.
+This package purposefully avoids runtime glue so it can stay focused on ABI contracts and type conversions.